hsmalley/velvet-chains-ttrpg/README.md

 ## 🤝 Contributing

 1. Fork and branch from `main`.
+2. Run `npm install` followed by `npm run prepare` once to install the pre-commit hooks.
-2. Add or edit content/templates/components.
+3. Add or edit content/templates/components.
-3. Run `npm run validate:content` and `npm run build`.
+4. Run `npm run validate:content` and `npm run build`.
-4. Open a PR.
+5. Open a PR.
 Share highlights in the commit message—hedonistic theatrics encouraged.

 Remember: call the safe word if boundaries shift, celebrate every Drama Point, and let your stories shimmer with Voidlight.